citahub/cita/docs/en-US/rpc_guide/rpc.md

 # CITA JSON-RPC

 !> **Methods Name Changed ！**
-For the user of V0.16 and older versions: Please pay attention that we deprecated the pre-fix in the name of Json-RPC interfaces, which makes it looks more tidy and easier to use.
+For the user of V0.16 and older versions: Please pay attention that we deprecated the pre-fix in the name of JSON-RPC interfaces, which makes it looks more tidy and easier to use.

 <h2 class="hover-list">JSON-RPC</h2>